-All of the pivotal Phase 3 studies for Qnexa for obesity were initiated in the fourth quarter of 2007 and are fully enrolled.
+Qnexa for obesity is the subject of three Phase 3 studies.
 The first Phase 3 study, EQUATE (OB-301), was completed in late 2008.
-The co-primary endpoints for the ongoing studies will evaluate the differences between treatments from baseline to the end of the treatment period, in mean percent weight loss and in the percentage of subjects achieving weight loss of 5% or more.
-All Phase 3 studies utilize our novel once-a-day formulation of Qnexa, which at full strength contains 15 mg phentermine and 92 mg of a proprietary controlled release formulation of topiramate.
+In the EQUATE study, Qnexa met all of the pre-specified primary endpoints of the study protocol and demonstrated that the mid and full doses of Qnexa achieved statistically significant greater weight loss than each of the single-agent arms at the two corresponding dose levels.
+Weight loss on the full and mid-dose of Qnexa after 28-weeks was 9.2% and 8.5%, respectively, as compared to 1.7% for the placebo group.
+The results from the two remaining studies, EQUIP (OB-302) and CONQUER (OB-303), are expected in the third quarter of 2009.
+The co-primary endpoints for the remaining studies will evaluate the differences between treatments from baseline to the end of the treatment period, in mean percent weight loss and in the percentage of subjects achieving weight loss of 5% or more.
+All Phase 3 studies utilize our proprietary once-a-day formulation of Qnexa, which at the full dose contains 15 mg phentermine and 92 mg of a proprietary controlled release formulation of topiramate.